 For more information, see Choosing a computing option.
 In this guide, we present both deployment options.

-The following diagram shows an example deployment with microservices using App Engine flexible.
+The following diagram shows an example deployment with microservices using the App Engine flexible environment.

-The App Engine flexible automatically scales up and down the number of instances running your applications, based on incoming traffic.
+The flexible environment automatically scales up and down the number of instances running your applications, based on incoming traffic.
 When you deploy microservices, each individual service is scaled independently of the other services.
-App Engine flexible automatically provisions load balancing resources and provides capabilities for managing versions of individual microservices and splitting traffic among the versions.
+The flexible environment automatically provisions load balancing resources and provides capabilities for managing versions of individual microservices and splitting traffic among the versions.

-When you use App Engine flexible, the application is composed of individual microservices that are developed and deployed independently.
+When you use the flexible environment, the application is composed of individual microservices that are developed and deployed independently.
 Each individual service must either use a native runtime like Java, Node.js, or Python, or be packaged as a Docker container to use a custom runtime for other languages or environments

-The following diagram shows an example architecture for a global App Engine flexible deployment.
+The following diagram shows an example architecture for a global flexible environment deployment.

 The following diagram shows an example deployment with microservices using GKE.